Stnkybo/Voxel-Engine/README.md

 ![img_3.png](readmeImages/img_3.png)

+## Dependencies
-Ensure Python is installed and added to PATH to compile some dependencies
+* Ensure Python is installed and added to PATH to compile some dependencies
+* Ensure you have CMake min version 3.22

 Other than that, it should install and download all other dependencies when cmake is run